The Piano Lesson: 2013 Off-Broadway production

 On April 3, 2013, the production earned six Lucille Lortel Award nominations, winning in four categories on May 5.
 On April 23, the Off-Broadway production was recognized with Drama League Award nominations for Outstanding Revival of a Broadway or Off-Broadway Play and with two Distinguished Performance Award nominations, but failed to win any awards.
 The production received an Outer Critics Circle Award nomination.
 The play earned three 58th Drama Desk Award nominations.
 On May 7, the show earned a Theatre World Award for Best Debut Performance to be presented on June 3.

 Dirden won a 2013 Obie Award for Performance on May 20, while Santiago-Hudson won one for Direction.
 On May 8, the production was nominated for a 2013 Off-Broadway Alliance Award for Best Play Revival.
 It was announced as the winner on May 21.

+2022 Broadway production

 Film adaptations

-A Hallmark Hall of Fame TV movie entitled The Piano Lesson aired on CBS on February 5, 1995, starring Charles S. Dutton, Alfre Woodard, Carl Gordon, Tommy Hollis, Lou Myers, Courtney B. Vance, Zelda Harris, Rosalyn Coleman, Tommy Lafitteá, Lynne Innerst, Harold Surratt, Elva Branson, Tim Hartman, Ben Tatar, and Alice Eisner.
-Dutton, Gordon, Hollis, and Myers reprised their roles from the Broadway production.
+A Hallmark Hall of Fame TV movie titled The Piano Lesson aired on CBS on February 5, 1995, starring Charles S. Dutton, Alfre Woodard, Carl Gordon, Tommy Hollis, Lou Myers, Courtney B. Vance, Zelda Harris, Rosalyn Coleman, Tommy Lafitteá, Lynne Innerst, Harold Surratt, Elva Branson, Tim Hartman, Ben Tatar, and Alice Eisner.
+Dutton, Gordon, Hollis, and Myers reprised their roles from the original Broadway production.
 It was also directed by Lloyd Richards.

-On September 30, 2020, it was announced that Denzel Washington is planning to produce a new film adaptation for Netflix with Samuel L. Jackson and John David Washington.
+On September 30, 2020, it was announced that Denzel Washington was planning to produce a new film adaptation for Netflix with Samuel L. Jackson and John David Washington.
 Filming was expected to begin Summer 2021 in Pittsburgh.
+In April 2023, it was reported that Malcolm Washington would direct the film, with a cast featuring Samuel L. Jackson, John David Washington, Ray Fisher, Danielle Deadwyler, Michael Potts, and Corey Hawkins.
+Jackson, Washington, Fisher, and Potts would reprise their roles from the 2022 Broadway revival.